-Say it with us: Not all nutrient forms are created equal.
-There are certain nutrients that might go by the same name and behave very similarly, but still have some key differences that can actually impact the way your body is able to use them.
+Say it with us: not all nutrient forms are created equal.
+There are certain nutrients that might go by the same name and behave very similarly, but still have some key differences that can actually impact the way our bodies are able to use them.
 This often comes down to the way nutrients are sourced or synthesized.

 Vitamin D is no exception.
 You might already know that Vitamin D is a fat-soluble vitamin that plays a part in a variety of functions in the body, including calcium absorption, bone health support, and immune function (1).
-Basically, your body needs vitamin D to support optimal health—but maintaining ideal vitamin D levels can be a challenge.* (2)
+Basically, our bodies need Vitamin D to support foundational health—but maintaining ideal Vitamin D levels can be a challenge.*